-In this article we’re going to talk about the 4 types of clients and how to deal with each type.
+In this article, we’re going to talk about the four different types of clients for counseling and how to deal with each type.
 This information will be useful for sales managers, project managers, business owners and anyone who needs to engage in negotiations from time to time.

 Everyone can be divided into 2 categories (logical and emotional) and 2 subcategories (dominating or adapting).
 Logical people have great memories and analytical thinking skills.
 They are talented in mathematics and languages.
 Emotional people are creative, intuitive and imaginative.
 Dominating people usually take the lead, while adapting people feel a strong need to be the part of a group.

 Let’s discuss each type of client in counseling now.